ishan6899/mnist-gan/README.md

 MNIST Dataset

 ## Usage
-Download the jupyter notebook and run it
+Download the mnist-gan jupyter notebook and run all the cells.For inormation of batch normalisation download batch_normalisation jupyter notebook and run all the cells

 ## License
 This is covered under MIT License